dwp/accessibility-manual/app/views/guidance-for-your-job-role/content-designer/partials/page-url.md

 {% include '../../shared/page-url.md' %}

-You should work with a Frontend Developer to make sure when the service is built the URLs can follow the most helpful format for the user.
+You should work with a Frontend Developer to make sure the URLs follow the most user-friendly format when the service is built.